The Missing Shade of Blue

 "The Missing Shade of Blue" is an example introduced by the Scottish philosopher David Hume to show that it is at least conceivable that the mind can generate an idea without first being exposed to the relevant sensory experience.
-It is regarded as a problem by philosophers because it appears to stand in direct contradiction to what Hume had just written.
+It is regarded as a problem by philosophers because it appears to stand in direct contradiction to what Hume had previously written.

 The source of the problem

 In both A Treatise of Human Nature and An Enquiry Concerning Human Understanding, philosopher David Hume argues that all perceptions of the mind can be classed as either 'Impressions' or 'Ideas'.
 He further argues that:

 The problem of the missing shade of blue arises because just two paragraphs later Hume seems to provide just such an idea.
 He says:

 Responses to the problem

 Some philosophers take Hume to task for presenting such a clear counter-example and then dismissing it as insignificant.
 Pritchard says:

 Other philosophers take a more generous view of Hume's position.
 Jenkins says:

 It is sometimes said that the problem is even more severe than Hume thinks.
 Hume claims that this instance is 'singular', but Alexander Broadie writes:

 However, as Williams points out, Hume's own words imply that he was fully aware of this.
 Hume begins the relevant paragraph by talking about both sounds and colours.
 In addition, when first introducing the missing shade of blue he says, "except one particular shade of blue, for instance".
 The words "for instance" show that he could easily have chosen a different example.
 When he later says, "this instance is so singular, that it is scarcely worth our observing" he cannot be referring to this particular example, but rather to the type of exception that it represents.

 When Hume says, "Let all the different shades of that colour, except that single one, be placed before him," he is assuming that colours are composed of a set of distinct independent hues, when in reality they form a continuum.
 However, Fogelin suggests, "Perhaps the reason that Hume does not see this is that he is thinking about the ideas of objects and not about objects themselves.
 In particular, he may hold that the notion of an indistinguishable difference between ideas make no sense.
 There is nothing more to an idea than that which can be discerned within it.
 If this is Hume's position, then the notion that two ideas can be different without being discernibly different would be a contradiction in terms."